 Do PSP packages cover the cost of Passport and Birth Certificate applications?

-Registering births and applying for passports is the responsibility of FACS.
+Registering births and applying for passports is the responsibility of DCJ.
 This responsibility has not been delegated to any FSPs.

 What happens to the PSP packages where a child or young person moves placement?